-PowerPoint provides you with umpteen options to change the appearance of your bullet points -- you can change the bullet styles, format the bullet size and its color, and use pictures as bullets.
+PowerPoint provides you with umpteen options to change the appearance of your bullet points.
+You can change bullet styles, format the bullet size and its color, and use pictures as bullets.
 In addition, you can use a character from any font, including dingbats as a bullet.
 So what are dingbats?
 Dingbats are fonts which contain decorative symbols rather than alphabets and numbers.
 Wingdings is a good example of a dingbats font since it is installed by default on all computers.

-To use dingbats or other font characters as bullets, follow these steps in PowerPoint 2013:
+To use dingbats or other font characters as bullets, follow these steps in PowerPoint 2016 for Windows:

 Figure 1: Entire placeholder with bulleted text selected